 - The facility had a “duty of care” towards your loved one as the resident and should have known they were a wandering risk.

 - The facility violated that duty of care by failing to monitor and supervise them properly.

 - As a result of this violation, your loved one left the premises and became seriously injured; and

 - You and your family suffered substantial financial and psychological losses because of your loved one’s injuries.

-When you work with Brown & Barron, LLC, our elopement attorneys can help you figure out the right course of action for your family and determine if you have a case.
+When you work with Brown & Barron, our elopement attorneys can help you figure out the right course of action for your family and determine if you have a case.
 We have over 75 years of combined experience – and we’re committed to fighting for justice on behalf of injured nursing home residents in Baltimore and beyond.